Wednesday, July 5, 2023

 Continuing to delve into symbolism, Kaplan informs us that the Knot of Isis, at the card's base, served as a protective charm for the deceased, granting them access to all parts of the Underworld.
 (This charm also resembles the lost Hebrew letter, ghayin.)

 As we contemplate the mysteries of uncertainty, an old adage comes to mind: “Pray as if everything depends on God, work as if everything depends on you.”
-Within the ever-shifting realm of uncertainty, seeking divine guidance as well as embracing personal agency provide the only approaches to living a good life.
+Within the ever-shifting realm of uncertainty, we should both embrace personal agency and seek divine guidance to live a good life.

 No comments: